Hagar00/udacity-landing-page/README.md

 ### my project 😊

-    => this is image is for the front-end page of my project  :page_with_curl:.
+    => this is image is for the front-end page of my project .

     ![Reference Image](./assest/images/landing-page.jpeg)